Installation

 ```

-> ⚠️ On computers with **M1 chip**, errors may occur during installation.
+> ⚠️ On machines with **M1 chip**, installation errors may occur.
 If this happens, use the following command.
-If not, check the incidents section at the end of this page.
+Otherwise, check the issues section at the end of this page.

 >